Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Threat Model

 \subsection{Attack Surface}

 The target is the value tensors of prefix blocks in vLLM's KV-cache.
-Prefix blocks are shared across all referencing requests as a single physical copy without integrity protection, so a single bit flip immediately affects all concurrent and future requests that reference the corrupted block.
-This attack surface exists whenever attacker and victim share a salt group---including both the default configuration and deployments adopting vLLM's single-barrier salting~\cite{vllm_pr17045} at organization or tenant-group granularity.
+Because a prefix block is a single physical copy shared across all referencing requests without integrity protection, one bit flip immediately affects all concurrent and future requests referencing it.
+By default (\texttt{cache\_salt=None}) this sharing spans all tenants, so the attacker and victim belong to the same salt group; vLLM's opt-in salting~\cite{vllm_pr17045} narrows it only to organization or tenant-group granularity, so co-tenants still share blocks under both configurations.